 Where to Stay In Las Vegas

-Jeremy has since been to Vegas twice, staying at the Aria, and the Paris.
-Both live up to the expectations of Vegas.
+- Jeremy has stayed at the Aria and the Paris.
+Both lived up to the expectations of Vegas with restaurants and entertainment close by.

 If you have more time in Las Vegas, consider taking a day trip or two.